Deep Learning for Retinal Degeneration Assessment: A Comprehensive Analysis of the MARIO Challenge: Challenge description

 \section{Challenge description}

 The MARIO challenge is designed following the BIAS Reporting Guideline \cite{MaierHein2018} for enhanced quality and transparency of biomedical research.
 The proposal was approved after two rounds of MICCAI review followed by a call for participation circulated online and offline.
-The challenge was officially launched on April 1, 2024, and run through a 6-months window as shown in Fig. \ref{fig:timeline} using the codabench platform for hosting \cite{codabench}.
-This period is characterized by several activities, such as the release of training data, customized metrics library, slack communication channel, a snippet of ``getting started'' code, GitHub repositories, etc., to guide and support the participants’ method development.
-Fig.\ref{fig:dist_world_mario} presents the numbers of teams and associated countries that register for the challenge and also the countries associated to the finalists.
-The participating teams develop their novel methods, fine-tune a state-of-the-art method, or improve on existing solutions during this period.
-The challenge timeline also involves a validation phase, harnessed by the use of a self-validation system, validation data samples, a Docker template, and guidelines provided to facilitate method submission.
-The whole process is concluded with the presentation of the method, results, and award winners at MICCAI 2024 conference in Marrakesh on October 10, 2024.
+The challenge was officially launched on April 1, 2024, and run through a 6-month window as shown in Fig.~\ref{fig:timeline}, using the Codabench platform for hosting \cite{codabench}.
+Participants were supported throughout with training data, a metrics library, a Slack channel, starter code, and GitHub repositories.
+Fig.~\ref{fig:dist_world_mario} shows the number of registered teams and their countries, alongside those of the finalists.
+The timeline also included a validation phase (self-validation system, validation data, and a Docker submission template), concluding with the presentation of methods, results, and awards at the MICCAI 2024 conference in Marrakesh on October 10, 2024.